citizenfx/fivem-docs/content/scripting-reference/events/list/populationPedCreating.md

 weight: 551
 ---

-This event is fired after population creation and allows manipulating population from script.
+This event is fired before creating a population ped and allows manipulating population from script.
-You can use setPosition and setModel.
+You can also cancel this event with CancelEvent().
+Setters contains two function:
+- setPosition to set the position where the ped is going to spawn at.
+- setModel to set the model that the ped is going to spawn as.

 Parameters
 ----------